 We had a wonderful 25th anniversary celebration for Adventure Treks in October and spent the weekend with many of the “old hands” who helped steer Adventure Treks through the 1990s and early aughts.
 The reunion solidified our impression of the power of friendships made in the AT community.
 Even though people came together who hadn’t seen each other in years, we picked up right where we left off.
 (Above is the quick video we made for our 25th anniversary.)

-I’m often surprised that what started with one trip in the Pacific Northwest in 1994 has blossomed into being a leader in outdoor teen summer adventures and has served almost 20,000 students from all 50 states and more than 25 countries.
+We’re often surprised that what started with one trip in the Pacific Northwest in the early 90s has blossomed into being a leader in outdoor teen summer adventures and has served almost 20,000 students from all 50 states and more than 25 countries.
 Our success is due in part to so many capable people who shared great ideas and systems, making Adventure Treks the sum of the best practices from many folks.
-Had I controlled all the ideas, we would only be half the program we are today.
+Had only one director controlled all the ideas, we would only be half the program we are today.